-Raising funds for The Brain Tumour Charity inspired by Angela who is living with a brain tumour
+Raising funds for The Brain Tumour Charity inspired by Angela and Natalie who are both living with a brain tumour

 The Brain Tumour Warrior Fund was founded by Angela, and named after her blog #braintumourwarrior.
 Angela is living with a low grade astrocytoma and wants to raise funds to help others affected by brain tumours now and in the future.